xsuwittch/CTFS/README.md

 # CTFS
-All the Ctfs that I have solved so far.
+All the Ctfs I have solved so far.